Rubric (academic)

-In the realm of US education, a rubric is a "scoring guide used to evaluate the quality of students' constructed responses" according to James Popham.
+In the realm of education, a rubric is a "scoring guide used to evaluate the quality of students' constructed responses".
 In simpler terms, it serves as a set of criteria for grading assignments.
 Typically presented in table format, rubrics contain evaluative criteria, quality definitions for various levels of achievement, and a scoring strategy.
 They play a dual role for teachers in marking assignments and for students in planning their work.

 Components of a scoring rubric

 A scoring rubric typically includes dimensions or "criteria" on which performance is rated, definitions and examples illustrating measured attributes, and a rating scale for each dimension.
 Joan Herman, Aschbacher, and Winters identify these elements in scoring rubrics: